EthanMcBloxxer/ethanmcbloxxer.github.io/published/device-naming-guide.md

 ## ver

 If necessary, also provide the version of the OS after the OS itself, like so: MP-iOS14_Name.
-This can also be used to avoid the codename insanity with Android, where MP-AND8_Name (Android Oreo) could be used instead of MP-ANO_Name.

 ## TP